 Gog.com, les soldes d'hiver

-Occupez-vous pendant les vacancesLes soldes d'hiver se poursuivent sur GOG.
-Ce sont plus de 8000 jeux qui sont soldés jusqu'à -95%.
-Vous devriez donc trouver largement de quoi occuper vos longues journées de vacances.
+Dépensez les sous récupérés à NoëlLes soldes d'hiver se poursuivent sur GOG.
+On vous l'a déjà dit, ce sont plus de 8000 jeux qui sont soldés jusqu'à -97%.
+Il y a donc largement de quoi trouver de bons jeux, à prix raisonnable, dans le style que vous aimez.

 Retrouvez des offres aussi bien sur les jeux du moment que sur les vieux jeux.